 Abstract

-Genomic-wide association studies (GWAS) have made remarkable progress in identifying numerous risk genetic variants associated with various types of cancer.
-To enhance our understanding of the genetic architecture of cancer susceptibility, it is crucial to conduct statistical fine-mapping analyses within these GWAS-identified risk loci, which can uncover additional independent risk association signals.
-While fine-mapping studies have been conducted for breast cancer and colorectal cancer, several other cancer types have not been thoroughly investigated.
+Genomic-wide association studies (GWAS) have identified numerous genetic risk variants associated with various types of cancer.
+To enhance our understanding of the genetic basis of cancer susceptibility, it is crucial to conduct fine-mapping analyses within these GWAS-identified risk loci, which can uncover additional independent risk association signals and uncover potential causal variants and genes for cancer.
+While fine-mapping studies have been conducted for breast and colorectal cancers, several other cancer types have not been thoroughly investigated.
 Furthermore, while candidate target genes for the risk variants identified in GWAS have been extensively studied through expression quantitative trait locus (eQTL) analysis in human cancers, the investigation of target proteins for most of them remains unexplored.

-In this study, we characterized 712 independent signals associated with cancer risk, through examining a comprehensive collection of previously reported risk variants and performing additional fine-mapping analyses using summary statistics data from European populations from six cancer types: breast (N=247,173), ovary (N=63,347), prostate (N=140,306), colorectum (N=125,478), lung (N=85,716), and pancreas (N=21,536).
-To identify candidate proteins associated with these risk variants, we conducted a meta-analysis of plasma protein quantitative trait locus (pQTL) analysis results from two European population studies (N=42,772; PMID: 35501419 and PMID: 34857953).
-By integrating the findings from these six cancer types at a Bonferroni corrected p-value threshold of < 0.05, we discovered 259 protein associations corresponding to 207 unique proteins for 162 risk variants, including 34 proteins that were shared by at least two cancer types.
-Of them, over 40% of these proteins was supported by additional evidence from functional genomic data in target cancer-related cells, eQTL analysis in relevant tissues, and colocalization analyses with GWAS risk signals.
-Further enrichment analyses of these proteins highlighted the prominent involvement of well-established cancer signaling pathways, such as acute-phase responses, IL-6, Natural Killer cell wound healing, and STAT3 signaling pathways.
+In this study, we characterized 712 independent signals associated with cancer risk, through examining a comprehensive collection of previously reported risk variants and performing additional fine-mapping analyses using summary statistics data from European-ancestry populations from six cancer types: breast (N=247,173), ovary (N=63,347), prostate (N=140,306), colorectum (N=125,478), lung (N=85,716), and pancreas (N=21,536).
+To identify candidate proteins associated with these risk variants, we conducted a meta-analysis of plasma protein quantitative trait locus (pQTL) analysis results from two European-ancestry population studies (N=42,772; PMID: 35501419 and PMID: 34857953).
+By integrating the findings from these six cancer types, we discovered 259 protein at a Bonferroni corrected p-value threshold of < 0.05, corresponding to 207 unique proteins for 162 risk variants, including 34 proteins that were shared by at least two cancer types.
+Of them, associations of cancer risk with over 40% of these proteins was supported by additional evidence from functional genomic data in target cancer-related cells, eQTL analysis in relevant tissues, and colocalization analyses with GWAS risk signals.
+Enrichment analyses of these proteins highlighted the prominent involvement of well-established cancer signaling pathways, such as acute-phase responses, IL-6, Natural Killer cell wound healing, and STAT3 signaling pathways.

-In summary, our study identified a significant number of novel putative susceptibility proteins associated with cancer risk.
+Our study identified a significant number of novel putative susceptibility proteins associated with cancer risk.
 By shedding light on the intricate pathways connecting risk genetic variants, target proteins, and signaling pathways related to cancer risk, our findings provide new insights and potential avenues for prevention and therapeutic interventions in these common cancers.